 - Practice out loud.
 Play the role of both the candidate and the interviewer, asking questions and answering them.
 This approach may sound strange, but practicing interviewing out loud will significantly improve your confidence and the way you communicate your answers.

 - Practice as many questions as possible.
 Even if you aren't asked the exact questions that you've prepared for, practicing with a variety of questions will help you get a better feel for the patterns of Facebook interview questions.

 - Spread out your practice over multiple days / times.
 This will help you to build confidence and could also help you remember your answers more clearly on the day of your interviews.

 Practicing by yourself will only take you so far.
 One of the main challenges of account manager interviews is communicating your different stories in a way that's easy to understand.
 As a result, we strongly recommend practicing with a peer interviewing you.

+If you have friends or peers who can do mock interviews with you, that's a great option.
 This can be especially helpful if your friend has experience with account manager interviews, or is at least familiar with the process.
-You can also find peers to practice with on our mock interview platform

 3.4 Practice with ex-interviewers